gitmikayao/settingDemo/README.md

 # settingDemo
-This is a demo about  how to build a temporary test buttons.
+This is a demo about  how to build a temporary test button.